bmwcarit/ramses-composer-docs/basics/android_app/README.md

 the RamsesComposer.
 There are multiple ways how to do this, the simplest one is to use the export menu (File -> Export).
 Open the project we created in the [Monkey tutorial](../monkey/README.md) and export the files into the assets/ folder of the app.
 If you used the standard paths, this is \<root\>/app/src/main/assets/.
+You should have the `monkey.ramses` and `monkey.rlogic` files in the assets folder which we will load next.

 ## Loading the assets